Daketey/Conway-s-Game-of-Life/README.md

 </p>

 ## How the Game Works:
+* Each Red block is a Live Cell and the White Block are Dead cells.
 * Initially through a random seed, the first generation of cells will be created.
 * You can keep clicking on the "Progress" button to progress the generation further.
 * You can also click anywhere on the grid to add new cells.